 Rationing data consumption daily can be achieved through not connecting to WiFi, or a more granular way is to turn off WiFi and use an app like Google’s Datally on Android to cap data usage.
 Starting low, around 50MB per day will increase your understanding around the data trade-offs you make and highlight the apps that require more data to perform certain actions.

-At Grab, we apply design thinking from a mobile-only perspective for our passenger, merchant, and driver-partner experiences by understanding our customers’ journeys online and off.
-These journeys are synthesized back in the office and sometimes recreated with video and physical artifacts to simulate the customer experience.
-It’s always helpful to remove smartwatches, put away laptops and use an in-market device that offers a similar experience to your customers.
+At Grab, we apply design thinking from a mobile-only perspective for our passenger, merchant, and driver-partner experiences by understanding our consumers’ journeys online and off.
+These journeys are synthesised back in the office and sometimes recreated with video and physical artifacts to simulate the consumer experience.
+It’s always helpful to remove smartwatches, put away laptops and use an in-market device that offers a similar experience to your consumers.

-When onboarding new customers, offer a relevant sign-in method for a mobile-only customer, like phone number and social account registration.
+When onboarding new consumers, offer a relevant sign-in method for a mobile-only consumer, like phone number and social account registration.
 Grab’s passenger sign-up experience addresses these priorities with phone number first, social accounts second.

 This photo was taken in Yogyakarta, Indonesia.
 In the evening, women often formed groups to improve personal safety.
 In an online environment, women often face discrimination, harassment, blackmail, cyberstalking, and more.
 Minorities in emerging markets are further marginalised due to employment, literacy, and financial issues.

 Southeast Asia has a very diverse population, and it’s important to understand gender, ethnic, and class demographics before you plan any research.
-Research recruitment at Grab involves working with local vendors to recruit diverse groups of customers for interviews and focus groups.
-When spending time with customers, we try to understand how diversity and safety factors contribute to the experience of the product.
+Research recruitment at Grab involves working with local vendors to recruit diverse groups of consumers for interviews and focus groups.
+When spending time with consumers, we try to understand how diversity and safety factors contribute to the experience of the product.